James McGarry (hurler): Senior

 McGarry subsequently joined the Kilkenny senior hurling panel in 1997 as sub goalkeeper to Joe Dermody.
 At the age of 26 it appeared that his chance at senior championship hurling may have passed by.
 All this changed in 1999 when he took over as the first-choice goalkeeper on the senior team under the new manager Brian Cody.
 That year he won his first senior Leinster title following a comprehensive victory over reigning All-Ireland champions Offaly.
 McGarry later lined out in his first All-Ireland final, with arch-rivals Cork providing the opposition.
 Although he kept a clean sheet, a Cork team, with an average age of 22, came back from four points down to win the game by a solitary point.

 In 2000, McGarry captured a second Leinster title as Kilkenny steamrolled Offaly once again in the provincial final.
 The ‘back-door system’ allowed the two sides to later meet again in the All-Ireland final.
 The game turned out to be a complete mismatch as the Kilkenny forwards went on a goal-scoring spree.
 It was one of the most one-sided All-Ireland finals in decades as ‘the Cats’ won by 5-15 to 1-14.
 This victory gave McGarry his first senior All-Ireland medal.

-In 2001 McGarry added a third successive Leinster medal to his collection as Kilkenny completely overpowered Wexford in the provincial final once again.
+In 2001 McGarry added a third successive Leinster medal to his collection as Kilkenny beat Wexford in the provincial final once again.
 After such a huge win ‘the Cats’ were hot favourites to retain their All-Ireland title; however, Kilkenny were outsmarted by Galway in the All-Ireland semi-final.

 ‘The Cats’ bounced back in 2002 with McGarry claiming a first National Hurling League medal.
 He subsequently claimed a fourth Leinster title before later lining out in a third All-Ireland final.
 Clare, who were defeated in the first-round of the Munster championship but had made it to the final via the newly introduced qualifier system, put up a good fight, however, McGarry claimed another clean sheet in a championship decider.
 A combined tally of 2-13 for Henry Shefflin and D.J.
 Carey gave Kilkenny a seven-point victory and gave McGarry a second All-Ireland medal.